HarshYellare28/Accommodation-Management-System/UsingB+Trees/README.md

 number are listed next, and all those who have provided Employee code are listed at the end.

-(d) We wish to print the records in tree in alphabetic order of names (sorted by firstname and ties resolved by lastname).
-Instead of sorting the records in tree, we will create a thing called index.
-For this purpose, create a tree, index, of N nodes, and then for each k, 0 ≤ k
-< N, populate kth node with the index of the record containing the kth name in alphabetic
-order.
-The order of nodes can be considered as top to bottom and left to right.
-Write a function printSortedRecords() that uses the index tree, to print the records in alphabetic order of names.

-(e) Write a search() function that prints the whole information for a given Employee name.
+(d) Write a search() function that prints the whole information for a given Employee name.
 If there are multiple records with same name then print them in alphabetic order.

 (f) Write a function deleteRecord() to delete the record of a given employee, the input to this